khalidkhnz/techno-tribe/technotribe-backend/QUICK_START.md

 # 🚀 Quick Start Guide

-Get your TechnoTribe backend up and running in minutes!
+Get your TechnoTribes backend up and running in minutes!

 ## Prerequisites